Whitney Laine, M. OMSc

 I surrendered from my lifetime of identity as a technical dancer, into discovering a new way of being moved.
 I learned that pain and injury can be transformed through subtle movements that teach the body trust, listening to the way it wants to move.
 Through this choice to remain curious, observe sensation, accept each moment as it is, soften into fluid movement from this place of trust, infinite possibility exists.

-Developing through my own experience in the synthesis of osteopathic philosophy, injury prevention, precision for high level movement training, evolving the senses of the subtle body, meditation, breath work, restorative and therapeutic based yoga.
-Continuum, Authentic Movement, Gaga Movement Language, C.H.E.K. and thirty years dance training informed.
+My practice continues to develop through my own experiences of evolving the senses of the subtle body, osteopathic philosophy, injury prevention, precision for high level movement training, meditation, breath work, restorative yoga, Continuum, Authentic Movement, Gaga Movement Language, C.H.E.K. and thirty years dance training.

 As a dancer exploring motion mechanics of the moving body, my practice of Osteopathy is linked with my love for the expressive arts.
 This integrated study of anatomy and physiology brings a holistic approach to helping others understand the human form.
 I invite my clients to explore how they can create osteopathic alignment in their moment to moment awareness through visualization and intention.
-A principles-based movement practice that sets the foundation for stability, presence and freedom through body, mind, spirit.
+A principles-based movement practice that sets the foundation for stability, presence and freedom.

 I am currently undertaking a Continuum Apprenticeship with Beth Riley, Board President of International Somatic Movement Education & Therapy Association.
 Spending time with members of the Continuum Faculty has enriched me with clarity and reinforced what work is most needed to be shared today.